fghaas/five-is-fine/markdown/ignite.md

 * I want to be an interface to other teams, via other managers at my level,
 * I want to be accountable and responsible for what we do as a group,
-* I want to ensure that we deliver what we build on time, on budget, and as a good contribution to our overall business.
+* and I want to ensure that we deliver — on time, on budget, and as a good contribution to our overall business.

 With how many people does this work?

 <!-- Note -->
-Now a little while back, I ran a Twitter poll asking: if those are the things managers ought to be doing — and there was no disagreement that they are — then what is the maximum number of people we should be doing it with?
+Not too long ago I ran a Twitter poll asking: if those are the things managers ought to be doing — and there was no disagreement that they are — then what is the maximum number of people we should be doing it with?